Nineteen Eighty-Four: Critical reception

-On its publication, many American reviewers interpreted the book as a statement on British Prime Minister Clement Attlee's socialist policies, or the policies of Joseph Stalin.
-Serving as prime minister from 1945 to 1951, Attlee implemented wide-ranging social reforms and changes in the British economy following World War II, and remains the longest-serving Labour prime minister.
-Following these reviews, Orwell wrote a letter to American trade union leader Francis A. Hanson, who wanted to recommend the book to his members but was concerned with some of the reviews.
-In his letter, Orwell described his book as a satire, and said:
+Upon its publication many American reviewers interpreted it as a statement on the socialist policies of the British prime minister, Clement Attlee, or the policies of Joseph Stalin.
+Serving as prime minister from 1945 to 1951, Attlee implemented wide-ranging social reforms and changes in the British economy following the Second World War.
+The American trade union leader Francis A. Hanson wanted to recommend the book to his members, but was concerned with some of the reviews it had received, so Orwell wrote a letter to him.
+In it he described his novel as a satire, and said:

-Throughout its publication history, Nineteen Eighty-Four has been either banned or legally challenged as subversive or ideologically corrupting, like the dystopian novels We (1924) by Yevgeny Zamyatin, Brave New World (1932) by Aldous Huxley, Darkness at Noon (1940) by Arthur Koestler, Kallocain (1940) by Karin Boye, and Fahrenheit 451 (1953) by Ray Bradbury.
+Throughout its publication history Nineteen Eighty-Four has been banned and legally challenged as subversive or ideologically corrupting, like the dystopian novels We (1924) by Yevgeny Zamyatin, Brave New World (1932) by Aldous Huxley, Darkness at Noon (1940) by Arthur Koestler, Kallocain (1940) by Karin Boye and Fahrenheit 451 (1953) by Ray Bradbury.

-On 5 November 2019, the BBC named Nineteen Eighty-Four on its list of the 100 most influential novels.

-According to Czesław Miłosz, an exile from Stalinist Poland, the book also made an impression behind the Iron Curtain.
+According to Czesław Miłosz, a defector from Stalinist Poland, the book also made an impression behind the Iron Curtain.
 Writing in The Captive Mind, he stated "[a] few have become acquainted with Orwell's 1984; because it is both difficult to obtain and dangerous to possess, it is known only to certain members of the Inner Party.
-Orwell fascinates them through his insight into details they know well [...]
+Orwell fascinates them through his insight into details they know well ...
 Even those who know Orwell only by hearsay are amazed that a writer who never lived in Russia should have so keen a perception into its life."
-Writer Christopher Hitchens has called this "one of the greatest compliments that one writer has ever bestowed upon another [...]
+The writer Christopher Hitchens has called this "one of the greatest compliments that one writer has ever bestowed upon another ...
 Only one or two years after Orwell's death, in other words, his book about a secret book circulated only within the Inner Party was itself a secret book circulated only within the Inner Party."